Polsat 2

-Polsat 2 is a Polish pay television channel.
+Polsat 2 is a Polish TV channel.
 Owned by Telewizja Polsat, it is a sister to the main Polsat channel.

 History

 On 18 December 2015, Polsat 2 was replaced by Polsat 1 abroad and Polsat 2 remained for viewers available in Poland.

 On 6 April 2020 Polsat 2 changed its logo and graphics along with other neighbouring Polsat channels.

-The logo was changed again, on August 30, 2021, with the major rebranding of Polsat 2, and its television channels.
+The logo was changed again, on 30 August 2021, with the major rebranding of Polsat 2, and its television channels.